ichbinjon/hackathon/docs/tutorial/2-avoiding-out-of-bounds.md

 ```

 That's the set-up complete, now you can make use of this new information to avoid a watery death for your players.
 The
-current approach will be to make a player move randomly, so add a utility class to select a random direction from the 8
+current approach will be to make a player move randomly, so add a utility class to select a random direction from the
-available:
+eight available:
 ```
 public class RandomDirection {
     private static final Random INDEX = new Random();